topxebec/WebViewDisplayer/README.md

 # WebViewDisplayer
 Make it easier to give your webview global setting,either in activity or in fragment

-Set CacheMode,Js callback,Scrollbar property and other attibutes in WebViewDisplayer
+Set CacheMode,Js callback,Scrollbar status and other attibutes in WebViewDisplayer

 So just need use: